elierotenberg/typecheck-decorator/README.md

     return this.age * n;
   }

-  // takes an object describing the country and the city, and a zipcode,
+  // takes an object describing the country and the city, and an
-  // and returns a bool.
+  // optional zipcode, and returns a bool.
   // the city can be either 'Paris' or 'New York'
   // the country can be either 'France' or 'United States'
   // the zipcode must be correctly formatted